-He feels too weighed down by the failure to obtain a guarantee of funds to check the paperwork locked in his briefcase.
+He feels too weighed down by failing to obtain a guarantee of funds to check the paperwork locked in his briefcase.
 Besides, he doubts that any change in the proposal will make a difference to the central power.

 She does not once lift her eyes from the book, the pages turning at high speed.
 He cannot make the title of the book but decides it is captivating since she barely shifts in her seat.

 Without notice, she places a bookmark on the last page read, closes the book, drops it on the seat and gets out on the passageway.
 She opens the window, bends an arm on the frame and leans her head on its curvature.
-With eyes shut, she inhales the wind with uninhibited sensuousness, a satisfied smile spreading on her face.
+She inhales the wind with uninhibited sensuousness and eyes shut, a satisfied smile spreading on her face.

 “Are you travelling far?”

 She squints a hint of annoyance at the intrusion but relaxes when she sees him at the other end of the rectangular window replicating her position.